ropable/spacetraders-api/README.md

 - Dock
 - Refuel
 - Deliver cargo to contract
-- Check delivery terms, fulfill if required, loop to start
+- Check delivery terms, fulfill if required, loop to source navigate

 Problems:

-[ ] Find suitable source waypoint
-[ ] Loop an action with a cooldown period
+[ ] Find suitable source waypoint (closest with trait) [ ] Loop an action with a cooldown period